unpoly/unpoly2-slides/slides.md

 You often see cover overlays in mobile apps.

+---

 History in overlays
 ===================

+**💡 Modals without history required a lot of code in Unpoly 2.**

-**💡 In Unpoly 1 you could use `{ history: true }` to open an overlay without updating the browser history.
+In Unpoly 1 you could use `{ history: false }` to open an overlay without updating the browser history.
 However, every user navigation within that overlay *would* affect history, unless you had `[up-history=false]` on *every* link.
-This is impractical, since a link should not need to know whether it is used within an overlay.**
+This is impractical, since a link should not need to know whether it is used within an overlay.

 Unpoly 2 reworks that behavior to what you would expect: